 Postgraduate Lead Tutor:

-The lead tutor for the master’s programmes will work in collaboration with the cohort and module leads and is responsible for quality assurance of the master’s programmes; ensuring students undertaking this pathway have the required additional support to succeed at this level.
+The lead tutor for the Master’s programmes will work in collaboration with the cohort and module leads and is responsible for quality assurance of the master’s programmes; ensuring students undertaking this pathway have the required additional support to succeed at this level.
 The postgraduate lead tutor will liaise closely with the course leader to assure the coherence and integration of the student learning experience.

 Cohort Lead: